barbarabeat/anagram/nodes.md

     - 4. Verify if it recognizes that 'a' is equal to "A"; ✅
     - 5. Verify if it recognizes that 'Ba' is equal to "Ab"; ✅
     - 6. Verify if is true that 'case' is equal to 'esac'; ✅
-    - 7. Verify if is false that 'case' is equal to 'easy';
+    - 7. Verify if is false that 'case' is not equal to 'easy';
     - 8. Verify if is true that 'baSe' is equal to 'Seab';
-    - 9. Verify if is false that 'baSe' is equal to 'Saab';
+    - 9. Verify if is false that 'baSe' is not equal to 'Saab';

 * Session 1 🍅: